 - Marital Status

-While B2C brands usually use the above traits to segment and target users, firmographic segmentation is used to group B2B customers based on organizational characteristics such as:
+While B2C brands usually use the above traits to segment and target users, firmographic segmentation is used to group B2B customers based on organizational attributes such as:

 - Experience (in years)